Nepcam/Nepcam/README.md

 ### Here is what I'm working on! 👋
 :construction:
-- 🌱 MySQL, Power Bi, Dynamics 365.
+- 🌱 Growing my Data Engineering and Analysis Skills.
 - ⚡ Fun fact: ...
 I love Waka Ama :rowboat: and Reading :notebook_with_decorative_cover: